-habitat that will be affected and how actions will directly restore, enhance, and/or protect them: Specific habitats to be affected will include up to 745 acres of open, brushland, and forest habitat.
+habitat that will be affected and how actions will directly restore, enhance, and/or protect them:

+Specific habitats to be affected will include up to 2,593.26 acres of open, brushland, and forest habitat (1,653.26 acres wetland and 940 acres forest).
 Acquisition of the habitats and their transfer to MDNR for management under the state WMA will protect them.
 Natural habitats will include wet meadow, sedge meadow, shrub wetland, bog, grassland, and aspen forest.
 They will be enhanced with prescribed burning, mowing, shearing, timber harvest, and possibly grazing, biomass harvest and occasional haying to maintain open and brushland landscape.
 Other habitats include hay and pasture land that will be encouraged to revert back to natural open and brushland habitat through prescribed burning and natural succession.